nhduc279/machine-learning-implementation/README.md

 **Models implemented:**
-- KNN: for classification and Regression
+- KNN: for both classification and regression
 - Linear Regression
 - Logistic Regression: for both binary classification and multi-class classification
 - WIP ...